AbhishekPanwarr/ReceptoNLP/README.md

 ['https://ca.linkedin.com/in/edoty']
 ```

-The final output will be a list of the highest matching LinkedIn profile URLs for your personas.
+The final output will be a list of the highest matching LinkedIn profile URLs for your personas along with their confidence scores.

 ## License